remg427/misp42splunk/docs/mispalerts.md

 Save your search as alert.
 Select "Alert for sighting MISP attribute(s)" as action Fill in the form to tune your alert to your needs.

+IMPORTANT: for mode **byuuid** , only first uuid is kept.
+If the field is a multivalue field other entries are lost.
+If needed you may prepare uuid list in Splunk using mvdedup and mvexpand commands.

 * Global event parameters: the parameters will apply for all events created by this alert unless overwritten (see above)
     - Unique ID: indicate the field containing timestamps.
 If not defined, defaults is now()
     - mode; indicate if sighting is by __value__ or __by attribute uuid__